rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

    ![green-app](./images/green-app.png)
 The above two ArgoCD applications will point to the Helm charts for our `Blue` and `Green` application versions.

 4. Now let's add an ArgoCD application in the same folder that points to a route.
-Name this ArgoCD application `<TENANT_NAME>-stakater-nordmart-review-ui-bg-route` and add the below content to it.
+Name this ArgoCD application `<TENANT_NAME>-stakater-nordmart-review-ui-bg-route.yaml` and add the below content to it.

     ```yaml
       apiVersion: argoproj.io/v1alpha1